Joseng8908/go_programming/README.txt

-IT IS ABOUT MY 'FOR THE LOVE OF GO'
+'FOR THE LOVE OF GO'
+'The Go Programming Language'